 Accounts receivable are stated at net realizable value and include unbilled receivables.
 Unbilled receivables arise primarily when we provide subscriptions services in advance of billing.
 Accounts receivable are net of an allowance for credit losses, are not collateralized, and do not bear interest.
 Payment terms range from due immediately to due within 60 days.
-The accounts receivable balance at December 31, 2018 and 2019 and March 31, 2020 (unaudited) included unbilled receivables of \$2.6 million, \$4.0 million, and \$4.5 million, respectively.
+The accounts receivable balance at December 31, 2018 and 2019 included unbilled receivables of \$2.6 million and \$4.0 million, respectively.